-If the FI is present then the update will commence: the message "Loading Update..." will be displayed and the LED will blink more quickly.
+If the FI4 is detected then the update will commence: "Erasing flash memory" will be displayed, followed by "Firmware Update Process: 0%" and the LED will blink more quickly.

-At the end of the process, which should take less than a minute, "Update successful!" will be shown and the LED will go back to blinking slowly.
+When the progress indicator reaches 100%, which should take around 80 seconds, "Update successful!" will be displayed and the LED will go back to blinking slowly.